United States Army Medical Research Institute of Infectious Diseases: 1970s

 By the late 1970s, in addition to the work on Coxiella burnetii and other rickettsiae, research priorities had expanded to include the development of vaccines and therapeutics against Argentine, Korean and Bolivian hemorrhagic fevers, Lassa fever and other exotic diseases that could pose potential BW threats.
 In 1978, the Institute assisted with humanitarian efforts in Egypt when a severe outbreak of Rift Valley fever (RVF) occurred there for the first time.
 The epidemic caused thousands of human cases and the deaths of large numbers of livestock.
 Diagnostics, along with much of the institute's stock of RVF vaccine, were sent to help control the outbreak.
 At this time the Institute acquired both fixed and transportable BSL-4 containment plastic human isolators for the hospital care and safe transport of patients suffering from highly contagious and potentially lethal exotic infections.
-In 1978, it established an Aeromedical Isolation Team (AIT) — a military rapid response team of doctors, nurses and medics, with worldwide airlift capability, designed to safely evacuate and manage contagious patients under BSL-4 conditions.
+In 1978, it established an Aeromedical Isolation Team (AIT)—a military rapid response team of doctors, nurses and medics, with worldwide airlift capability, designed to safely evacuate and manage contagious patients under BSL-4 conditions.
 A formal agreement was signed with the Centers for Disease Control (CDC) at this time stipulating that USAMRIID would house and treat highly contagious infections in laboratory personnel should any occur.
 (After deploying on only four "real world" missions in 32 years, the AIT was ultimately decommissioned in 2010.)

 1980s

 The 1980s saw the establishment of a new program to improve the existing anthrax vaccine, and to develop new information on the pathophysiology of weaponized anthrax disease.
 This came in response to the Sverdlovsk anthrax leak of 1979.
 Professional medical opinion differed at this period as to exactly what constituted a potential BW agent.
-A case in point was the establishment in 1980 of a new program focusing on Legionnaire's disease at the urging of some medical authorities.
+A case in point was the establishment in 1980 of a new program focusing on Legionnaires' disease at the urging of some medical authorities.
 Almost a year later, a panel of experts decided that this organism did not have potential as a BW agent and the program was discontinued.
 Of greater longevity were the new research programs initiated at this time to study the trichothecene fungal toxins, marine toxins and other small molecular weight toxins of microbial origin.

 The early 1980s also saw the development at USAMRIID of new diagnostic methods for several pathogenic organisms such as ELISA technology and the extensive use of monoclonal antibodies.
 The same year saw introduction of a new course, "Medical Defense Against Biological Agents", designed to familiarize military physicians, nurses and other medical personnel with the special problems potentially posed by medical management BW cases.
 This course, with some changes in format, continued into the 21st century as the "Medical Management of Chemical and Biological Casualties Course" (MCBC), still conducted jointly by USAMRIID and the U.S. Army Medical Research Institute of Chemical Defense (USAMRICD).